binerogroup/documentation/networking/floating-ips.rst

 ============
 Floating IPs
 ============
 There are two main ways to use public IP-space (globally accessible IP-space) in Binero.cloud, :doc:`directly attached IPs <directly-attached-ips>` and Floating-ips.
 Directly attached IPs are assigned directly on the :doc:`instances </compute/index>` network interface (port).
 This means that when you run for instance ``$ ip address show`` or ``$ ip config /all`` inside an instance operating system, you would (with a directly attached IP) see the public IP assigned on the interface.
-When using a floating IP, the result would instead be the ip from the :doc:`private subnet <virtual-router/private-subnet/index>` that you assigned to the instance.
-The floating IP is then redirected (by using DNAT or SNAT) to and from the instance using the virtual router.
+When using a floating IP, the result would instead be the ip from the :doc:`private subnet <router/private-subnet/index>` that you assigned to the instance.
+The floating IP is then redirected (by using DNAT or SNAT) to and from the instance using the router.

-Floating IPs are, as the name implies, not tied to a single instance but mapped to another IP (usually an IP that comes from a :doc:`private subnet <virtual-router/private-subnet/index>`).
+Floating IPs are, as the name implies, not tied to a single instance but mapped to another IP (usually an IP that comes from a :doc:`private subnet <router/private-subnet/index>`).
 They are "floating" in the sense that they are easily movable between instances as zero configuration is needed in the actual instance.
 A floating IP is local to a project and is owned by the project, even if its not actively used on an instance.
 This is because a public IP-address could have various dependencies (in firewalls, etc) on the internet and users normally want to keep their IPs.
 Using a floating IP makes the IP concept portable (within the platform).

-Floating IPs require a :doc:`virtual router <virtual-router/index>` as its the router that does the mapping.
-On a technical level, :doc:`virtual-router/nat` is used and its used in both directions:
+Floating IPs require a :doc:`router <router/index>` as its the router that does the mapping.
+On a technical level, :doc:`router/nat` is used and its used in both directions:

 - Incoming traffic from the internt would be destination NAT:ed (DNAT:ed) to the private subnet IP from the floating.
 - Outgoing traffic to the internet would be source NAT:ed (SNAT:ed) to appear as if originating from the floating IP.